-The consolidated financial statements include the financial statements of Multifield International Holdings Limited (the "Company") and its subsidiaries (collectively referred to as the "Group") for the year ended 31 December 2022.
-A subsidiary is an entity directly or indirectly, controlled by the Company.
+The consolidated financial statements include the financial statements of the Company, and its subsidiaries for the year ended 31 December 2022.
+A subsidiary is an entity, directly or indirectly, controlled by the Company.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee (i.e., existing rights that give the Group the current ability to direct the relevant activities of the investee).